xenilen/ARKClientToolkit/README.md

 ![GUI Picture](https://i.imgur.com/mtGjYFA.png)

-If you'd like your ini added to the tool, either x or message me on discord @ karates#1348
+If you'd like your ini added to the tool, either make a pull request or message me on discord @ karates#1348